Guide to Running on Concrete and Other Surfaces

 running-on-concrete

-As a running coach in NYC who also loves trail running, I have done my share of running on many surfaces - from concrete to speed workouts on tracks, and I’ve learned a lot about different running terrains.
-Each surface has its pros and cons, and some precautions you can take to reduce your risk of injury.
+As a runner who also loves trail running, I have done my share of running on many surfaces - from tempo runs on concrete to intervals on tracks, and I’ve learned a lot about different running terrains.
+Each surface has its own unique requirements, and precautions you can take to reduce your risk of injury.

 Running on Concrete